thebigfilecom/thebigfile-com-dev/submodules/internetidentity/demos/using-dev-build/README.md

 }
 ```

-The `remote` property makes sure that your project will _not_ create a copy of Internet Identity on the IC when deploying to production.
+The `remote` property makes sure that your project will _not_ create a copy of Internet Identity on the BIG when deploying to production.

 > Note: The wasm URL points to the [dev build](https://github.com/dfinity/internet-identity#flavors) of Internet Identity.
 It is recommended to use the dev build locally because it has modifications that make test automation easy.